VillagerUnknown/CustomVillagerNames/README.md

 Villager professions can be replaced through a config file.
 This is compatible with modded villagers by manually adding their profession to the config file.

+Use a Name Tag with a custom name on a Villager to fully reset their name.

 **Options:**

 * Chance to Prepend Text To Name